 \paragraph{Empirical analysis of safetywashing.} We once again show that empirical evidence is needed.
 Is machine ethics mostly determined by upstream model capabilities?
 We find that \textit{it depends on the benchmark}.

-ETHICS has high capabilities correlation ($82.2\%$) and high slope.
-In contrast, MACHIAVELLI has a low capabilities correlation and a low slope (with few major changes in MACHIAVELLI score observed across models).
-Meanwhile, sycophantic behavior becomes worse with increased capabilities in chat models ($-66.8\%$), with a very similar trend observed for base models ($-65.6\%$).
+ETHICS has high capabilities and compute correlations, along with high slope.
+In contrast, MACHIAVELLI has a low capabilities and compute correlations, as well as a low slope (with few major changes in MACHIAVELLI score observed across models).
+Meanwhile, sycophantic behavior becomes worse with increased capabilities and compute used in chat models, with a very similar trend observed for base models (capabilities correlation: $-65.6\%$).

 We draw a potential distinction between knowledge and propensity-focused ethical benchmarks.
 ETHICS focuses on the ability to recognize or identify everyday moral considerations, while MACHIAVELLI and Sycophancy measure propensities—the behavioral tendencies of models.
 Therefore, benchmarks testing ethical knowledge are likely to be measuring latent model capabilities and may be avenues for safetywashing.
 This does not mean, however, that any arbitrary benchmark focused on ethical propensities of language models does not measure capabilities; as always, one would have to empirically measure the correlation with capabilities to make a determination rather than relying on intuitive arguments.
 Further, while this distinction is offered as helpful discussion, intuitive distinctions in this vein (especially without empirical testing) should never be relied upon or taken seriously.